MadJlzz/octoherd-script-organization-setup/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-We appreciate you taking the time to contribute to `octoherd-script-copy-labels`.
+We appreciate you taking the time to contribute to `octoherd-script-organization-setup`.
 Especially as a new contributor, you have a valuable perspective that we lost a long time ago: you will find things confusing and run into problems that no longer occur to us.
 Please share them with us, so we can make the experience for future contributors the best it could be.

 Thank you 💖